SenseAli/neetcode-gpt/README.md

-# My GPT — Built from Scratch
+# Building a GPT from Scratch - Start to Finish

 > Assembled from the NeetCode ML course on [NeetCode.io](https://neetcode.io)
 > Built by **Ali** on August 11, 2026